Church of Uganda: History

-Early developments (1877–1897)
+Early development (1877–1897)

 Shergold Smith and C. T. Wilson of the Church Missionary Society (CMS) were the first European Anglican missionaries to Uganda when they arrived in June 1877.
 They, along with others who arrived later, were based in the court of the Kabaka of Buganda near present-day Kampala.

 Kabaka Mutesa I was known for his brutality and used the rivalries of the Anglicans, Roman Catholics and Muslims against each other to try to balance the influences of the powers that backed each group.
 His successor, Kabaka Mwanga II, took a more aggressive approach by expelling missionaries and insisting Christian converts abandon their faith on pain of torture or death.

 In 1885, three Anglican Ugandans were killed and the arriving Archbishop of the Province of Eastern Equatorial Africa, James Hannington, together with his party were arrested, detained and later executed at the orders of the Kabaka.
 Joseph Mukasa, a Roman Catholic priest and an official of the Bugandan court, rebuked the deed and was arrested and beheaded.
 This was the precursor to the large scale persecutions and killings from 1886 to 1887 of Anglicans and Roman Catholics.
 Those who were killed in that period are remembered as the Martyrs of Uganda.

 This incident brought about the interference of Imperial British East Africa Company who backed a rebellion against Mwanga II by Christian and Muslim groups.
 Mwanga II was eventually overthrown in 1888 and was replaced by his half brother, Kiwewa.
 Kiwewa himself was overthrown by the Muslim faction in the court and was replaced by his Muslim brother, Kalema.
 British forces forced Kalema to abdicate and restored the throne to Mwanga II who in 1894 acceded to Uganda's status as a British protectorate.
-These incidences guaranteed the long term viability of the Anglican church in Uganda.
+These incidents guaranteed the long term viability of the Anglican church in Uganda.